 LATEST STORIES:

-Ontario expands its welding training centre in Milton, with facility upgrades that will help trade more than 5,700 additional workers for good-paying, in-demand jobs over the next five years.
+Ontario is expanding its welding training centre in Milton, with facility upgrades that will help train more than 5,700 additional workers for “good-paying, in-demand jobs” over the next five years.

 This is supported by an investment of $1,461,814 through the Skills Development Fund (SDF) Capital Stream.

-“Ontario is building the infrastructure our province depends on, and we need to strengthen our world-class workforce to deliver on that progress,” Minister of Labour, Immigration, Training and Skills Development David Piccini says.
+“Ontario is building the infrastructure our province depends on, and we need to strengthen our world-class workforce to deliver on that progress,” Labour Minister David Piccini says.

 Supported by funding from the SDF Capital Stream, CWB Group transformed 12,000 square feet of its headquarters into a modern training hub featuring a 15-booth welding shop, classrooms and electric vehicle training space.